Designed by GothamSmith

 Check out this rad video (no, we didn't make it in the '90s, but it was a while ago) to see the process in action:

 Because of the temporary fragility of your model during the green state, certain geometries can't be supported.
 Your model may print without a problem, but we may not be able to handle it before it's hardened (when infused with bronze).

 For example, imagine a fishing rod trying to support a bowling ball; the long, curving and thin structure (what we call a wire) holding the large ball will easily break at its weakest point.
-In Stainless Steel, anything longer than 25 mm may have issues being too fragile and need to be supported.
+In Steel, anything longer than 25 mm may have issues being too fragile and need to be supported.

 To print geometries like this, you may have to print a support structure as well to hold it together and then remove the structure after you receive your model.

-The same is true for unsupported walls in Stainless Steel.
+The same is true for unsupported walls in Steel.
 Any large surface that is unsupported may need a geometrically stronger structure, like a lattice, to help it hold its own weight.